13 Podcasts Every Business Owner Should Listen To

 This podcast from the BBC offers a global perspective on how world events affect (or could affect) business.
-Of course, the U.S. government is a major player on the world stage, so it’s an important listen no matter where you live.
+An iundisputable leading name in world journalism, the BBC remains one of the most trustworthy sources of news.

 Best podcasts for storytelling in the business/startup world:

-Season one of StartUp follows Planet Money alum and newbie entrepreneur Alex Blumberg as he embarks on a journey to create the podcast company Gimlet Media, or “what happens when someone who knows nothing about business starts one.”
-Subsequent seasons have alternated between focusing on just one company and sharing stories of many different companies that are all dealing with a particular challenge.
+Season one of StartUp follows newbie entrepreneur Alex Blumberg as he embarks on a journey to create the podcast company Gimlet Media, or “what happens when someone who knows nothing about business starts one.”
+Subsequent seasons have alternated between focusing on just one company and sharing stories of many different companies that are all dealing with a challenge.